Syria: NGOs file torture case against Russian Wagner fighters | DW | 15.03.2021

 Since 2014, rights groups and media reports have linked the private military group to separatist insurrection in eastern Ukraine, bolstering the conflict in Libya and the Central African Republic.

-Prigozhin is said to have close ties to Russian President Vladimir Putin.
+Prigozhin is said to have close ties to Russian President Vladimir Putin and is dubbed "Putin's chef" by the media.
+He denies links to the Wagner group.

+Rights groups have long slammed Russia for its involvement in the Syrian war, accusing the Kremlin of targeting civilians.